Programming-from-A-to-Z/A2Z-F23/final/documentation.md

 ## Schedule and Documentation Links:

+- Lisa --
-- 3:30: Welcome! 👋
+- Welcome! 👋
+- Yizhi --
+- Priyanka --
+- Cindy --
+- Tres --
+- Jane --
+- Joann -
+- Annan --
+- Hyungin --
+- Daniel --
+- ☕️ BREAK 🍹
+- Athena --
+- Oliver --
+- Mica --
+- Stella --
+- Kay --
+- Lisha --
+- Mathew --
+- Lan --
+- Thank you! ❤️

 ## Guidelines

 Final project presentations are **Friday, December 15th**, during regular class time.
-Presentations will be approximately 8 minutes each, I will be strict about the time to keep everything on schedule.
+Presentations will be approximately 7 minutes each, I will be strict about the time to keep everything on schedule.

 Please post your final project documentation to a web page (blog post is fine) and pull request a link next to your name on the above.
 This is due **Monday, December 18**.